 The Puerto Rico Broadband Program has and continues to collaborate with a range of stakeholders, bringing together Federal partners, the Governor's Office, all of Puerto Rico's seventy-eight (78) Municipalities, public institutions, private sector, and nonprofit organizations on behalf of the people of Puerto Rico.
 This holistic practice has the benefit of harnessing expertise with field experience to best serve all residents' needs for connectivity, quality, accessibility, and knowledge to thrive in modern society.
-Regional and local efforts to support broadband infrastructure began at the planning stage and continue through implementation as the Puerto Rico Broadband Program plans and implements program, see Requirement 4.
+Regional and local efforts to support broadband infrastructure began at the planning stage and continue through implementation as the Puerto Rico Broadband Program plans and implements programs.
+For more information on local coordination conducted by the Puerto Rico Broadband Program, see Requirement 4.